bytedance/lightseq/examples/training/fairseq/README.md

 ```

 ## Train
-Then you can train a translation task on wmt14 en2de dataset by running the following script:
+Then you can train a translation task on wmt14 en2de dataset using LightSeq by running the following script:
 ```shell
 sh examples/training/fairseq/ls_fairseq_wmt14en2de.sh
 ```